 Residential solar panels are one of the best ways to save money in the long term and create a positive environmental impact.
 Before you go solar, make sure to read through our key points to keep in mind about home solar panels:

-A commercial solar project might power a town or a company’s operations.
+A commercial solar project can power a town or a company’s operations.
 As a result, they vary dramatically in terms of scale and cost.
-By comparison, residential solar systems tend to hold a consistent size (between 6 and 12 kilowatts on average).
-Thanks to their relatively small scale, rooftop solar panels for homes are an attainable energy upgrade that can generate serious electric bill savings for homeowners at any income level.
-Commercial solar, on the other hand, necessitates a major investment and a collective group of investors.
+By comparison, residential solar systems tend to hold a consistent size (between 6 and 12 kilowatts, on average).
+Thanks to their relatively small scale, rooftop solar panels for homes are a fairly easy energy upgrade that can generate serious electric bill savings for homeowners at any income level.
+Commercial solar, on the other hand, requires a major investment and a collective group of investors.

-The average 2,000 sq. ft house has an estimated electricity need per year of about 9,420 kWh which requires around 29 panels.
-The total cost of the panels plus installation would be around $16,000 and $18,000.
-For more information, check out our blog that breaks down how many solar panels you would need for your home.
+The average 2,000 sq. ft house has an estimated electricity need per year of about 9,420 kWh, which requires around 15 panels.
+The total cost of solar panels and the installation would be around $16,700.
+For more information, check out our article that breaks down how many solar panels you need for your home.

 Are residential solar panels right for your home?

-Whether you’re still doing your research, or you’re ready to contact a provider and schedule installation, choosing to invest in residential solar panels can be a daunting task.
-But, it’s important to remember that your investment will increase the value of your property and pay dividends in the long run.
-If you’re considering the pros and cons of solar panels for your home, get the answer to your most asked question—is solar really worth it?
-And, if you’re ready to go solar, start comparing quotes by signing up for a free account on the EnergySage Marketplace.
+Whether you’re still doing your research, or are ready to contact a provider and schedule an installation, choosing to invest in residential solar panels can feel overwhelming.
+But, it’s important to remember that your investment will increase the value of your property and pay for itself in the long run.
+If you’re ready to go solar, start comparing quotes from solar companies by signing up for a free account on the EnergySage Marketplace.